dimitri-nicolo/calico/v2.0/reference/architecture/index.md

 {{site.prodname}} deploys a BGP client on every node that also hosts a [Felix](#felix).
 The role of the BGP client is to read routing state that [Felix](#felix) programs into the kernel and distribute it around the data center.

-In Calico, this BGP component is most commonly [BIRD](http://bird.network.cz/), though any BGP client, such as [GoBGP](https://github.com/osrg/gobgp) that can draw routes from the kernel and distribute them is suitable in this role.

 The BGP client is responsible for performing the following task: